epfl-lara/leon/src/sphinx/installation.rst

 The scala-lang:scala-library and scala-lang:scala-compiler must stand for the scala SDK provided by intelliJ, so normally you haven't to add it.
 Anyway, if you encounter some problems, download it at with "+" -> Library -> Global Library -> New Library and select the latest *Ivy* available.
 Ensure you have at least Scala 2.11 and NOT 2.10.
-Ensure also that this added scala SDK are listed BELOW the scala-lang provided by SBT, so it has lower priority.
+Ensure also that this added scala SDK is listed BELOW the scala-lang provided by SBT, so it has lower priority.

-*.sbt* and *.ivy2* are folders created by SBT and are place in your home folder.
+*.sbt* and *.ivy2* are folders created by SBT and are placed in your home folder.

 If you find that some other modules are required to your project, feel free to add them but keep them below the ones described in the priority list.